elliejayliquid/LoreVault/README.md

 🛡️ **Privacy Promise:** We don't read your chats.
 We don't want your data.
 Lore Vault operates locally on your machine.
 Your secrets stay between you and your AI.

-## Built for dreamers, coders, and anyone avoiding the 'Sky Police'.
+## Built for dreamers, coders, and anyone avoiding the 'Sky Police'🚨!